AustinStephen/NBADataReplicate/README.md

 2) run manipulate.R to aggregate the data and create the feature columns.
 The function aggregate() contains the feature construction code and can be modified to add new features.

+Note: The scripts rely on the package NBAstatR which can be installed with *devtools::install_github("abresler/nbastatR")*

 ## Column Specification

 *_id: Unique identifier for what is replacd by the star.